lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 | `DT_ALIAS(alias_by_path)`   | `DT_N_ALIAS_alias_by_path`   | `DT_N_S_node_with_props` |
 | `DT_ALIAS(alias_as_string)` | `DT_N_ALIAS_alias_as_string` | `DT_N_S_node_with_props` |

-You might have noticed that the properties in the DTS file use _dashes_, e.g., "`alias-by-label`", whereas in the code we need to replace the dashes by _underscores_ for the alias name, resulting in `alias_by_label`.
+You might have noticed that the properties in the DTS file use _dashes_, e.g., "`alias-by-label`", whereas in the code we need to replace the dashes with _underscores_ for the alias name, resulting in `alias_by_label`.
 We've learned this transformation in the section about [understanding devicetree macro names](#understanding-devicetree-macro-names).
 The macros in the API, however, cannot change the format of their parameters and thus identifiers.
-Therefore, you have to perform the _"lowercase-and-underscores"_ transformation for all identifiers passed to devicetree API macros:
+Therefore, _you_ have to perform the _"lowercase-and-underscores"_ transformation for all identifiers passed to devicetree API macros:

 - All letters are converted to lowercase,
-- and non-alphanumerics characters are converted to underscores "`_`".
+- and non-alphanumeric characters are converted to underscores "`_`".

 No other transformations are needed, e.g., you'll never need to provide a path with `/` replaced by `_S_` or prefix devicetree macros yourself.
-The devicetree API does that for you and provides macros for __all__ such usecases.
+The devicetree API does that for you and provides macros for __all__ such use cases.

-As mentioned before, the resulting _node identifer_ `DT_N_S_node_with_props` is only a _token_.
+As mentioned before, the resulting _node identifier_ `DT_N_S_node_with_props` is only a _token_.
 No macro with the same name exists, the following search does not yield any results:

 ```bash
 $ grep -E 'DT_N_S_node_with_props[ \t]' \